 Although in America Zeisl never came close to achieving the recognition he had enjoyed in Vienna—which clearly would have increased over time had the German elections of 1932–33 never brought the National Socialist Party to power—some of his works (in addition to Requiem Ebraico, which became his best-known and most frequently played composition) were performed by such noted conductors (some of them fellow émigrés) as Kurt Herbert Adler, Harold Byrns, Wilfred Pelletier, Ernö Rapée, Izler Solomon, and Leopold Stokowski.
 These works included the Passacaglia-Fantasia (1933), Little Symphony (1935–36), the “Cossack Dance” from the Job incidental music (1939), and Songs for the Daughter of Jephta for wordless female chorus and chamber ensemble (1948).
 Among his other Jewishly related pieces are Prayer, for soprano and organ; the “Brandeis Sonata”; Psalm settings: and biblical cantatas.

 In 1949 Zeisl assumed a position at Los Angeles City College as professor of theory and composition, and his Prayer was performed at an event honoring him upon that appointment.
-In the late 1950s the University of Judaism in Los Angeles (now the American Jewish University) commissioned him to write two ballets, Naboth’s Vineyard and Jacob and Rachel, neither of which has been choreographed or produced in full, nor recorded.
+In the late 1950s the University of Judaism in Los Angeles (now the American Jewish University) commissioned him to write two ballets, Naboth’s Vineyard and Jacob and Rachel, the latter of which was staged and recorded by the Los Angeles Jewish Symphony in 2018.

 Among Zeisl’s students at Los Angeles City College were the film composer Jerry Goldsmith and ragtime composer Robin Frost.
 After teaching a class on February 18, 1959, just as he was about to sign a publishing contract, he suffered a fatal heart attack.